aydanh2005/cloud-programming-project/README.md

 The architecture proposed in Phase 1 was:

 User → Route 53 → CloudFront → Load Balancer → Auto Scaling Group → EC2 Instances

-In Phase 2, the implementation focused on deploying and validating the core hosting setup with EC2, Apache, HTML, and Terraform.
+In Phase 2, the implementation focused on deploying and validating the core hosting setup using EC2, Apache, HTML, and Terraform.

 ---

 ## Features

 - Deployment of a simple webpage on AWS
 - EC2 instance used as a virtual server
 - Webpage hosted with Apache
 - Infrastructure defined with Terraform
 - Deployment validated through browser access and Terraform commands

 ---

 ## Technologies Used

 - AWS EC2
 - Terraform
 - Apache Web Server
 - HTML

 ---

 ## Project Structure

-cloud-programming-project/
-├── main.tf          # Terraform configuration
+- `main.tf` — Terraform configuration (Infrastructure as Code)
-├── mywebsite.html   # Simple webpage file
+- `mywebsite.html` — Simple HTML webpage
-└── README.md        # Project documentation
+- `README.md` — Project documentation

 ---

 ## How to Use

-1. Create or configure the AWS environment
+1. Configure the AWS environment
 2. Use Terraform to define the infrastructure
 3. Launch the EC2 instance
 4. Install and start Apache on the server
 5. Deploy the HTML file
-6. Access the webpage through the public IP address
+6. Access the webpage using the public IP address

 ---

 ## Validation

-The deployment was checked using:
+The deployment was verified using:

 - `terraform init`
 - `terraform validate`
 - `terraform plan`

-The final result was verified by opening the webpage in a browser through the EC2 public IP address.
+The final result was confirmed by accessing the webpage through the EC2 public IP address.

 ---